ehrpg/qstar/docs/character/index.md

 ### Attribute Damage

+Attribute Damage decreases the character's Attribute, e.g. from a d6 to a d4.
+This penalty can be temporary or permanently.

 <blockquote class="important" markdown="1">
 If an Attribute were to drop below a d4 the character is incapacitated until the Attribute Damage is restored.
 If the Attribute Damage cannot be restored by